Frauen-Bundesliga

-The Frauen-Bundesliga (German for Women's Federal League), currently known as the Google Pixel Frauen-Bundesliga for sponsorship reasons, is the top level of league competition for women's association football in Germany.
+The Frauen-Bundesliga (lit.
+'Women's Federal League' in German), also known as the Google Pixel Frauen-Bundesliga for sponsorship reasons, is the top level of league competition for women's association football in Germany.

 In the UEFA Women's Champions League, the Frauen-Bundesliga is the most successful league with a total of nine titles from four clubs.

 In 1990 the German Football Association (DFB) created the German Women's Bundesliga, based on the model of the men's Bundesliga.
 It was first played with north and south divisions, but in 1997 the groups were merged to form a uniform league.
 The league currently consists of fourteen teams and the seasons usually last from late summer to the end of spring with a break in the winter.
 Despite the league's competitiveness, it has been semi-professional.
 VfL Wolfsburg has won the most championships.
 Although the league has become more professional, women's-only teams have found it difficult to support themselves without corporate financial backing.

+History

+Background

+Between 1974 and 1990, the German Football Association (DFB) organized the German women's football championship 17 times.
+The last edition of this championship format took place in 1990, featuring 16 teams that had qualified as the best teams from their respective regional associations.

+Discussions regarding the introduction of a supra-regional league began in the mid-1980s, primarily due to significant performance disparities between the top teams and the rest of the clubs in the highest regional leagues.
+Cross-association leagues were established in West and North Germany in 1985 and 1986, respectively, while other regional associations maintained leagues at the local level.
+A nationwide league was proposed to balance the level of competition.
+At the 1986 DFB congress in Bremen, delegates voted almost unanimously to prepare for such a league; however, it was not immediately implemented.
+Following the national team's victory at the 1989 European Championship hosted in West Germany, the 1989 DFB congress in Trier officially approved the creation of a two-division Bundesliga for the 1990–91 season.

+The newly established Bundesliga consisted of a North and a South division, each with ten clubs.
+In the initial application round, 35 clubs applied for the league.
+To allocate the 20 available spots, a points system based on recent sporting success was developed, similar to the process used for the introduction of the men's Bundesliga.
+Ultimately, the highest-ranked team from each of the 16 DFB member associations at the end of the 1989–90 season qualified automatically.
+The remaining four spots were determined through a playoff among the second-best teams from the regional associations.